lmartorella/pic-modbus/samples/README.md

 |--|--|--|
 | Number of bits | 1 | The number of digital pins available |

-Once the settins are read, each write command can be used to change the state of the pins:
+Once the settings are read, each write command can be used to change the state of the pins:

 |Field|Size (bytes)|Description|
 |--|--|--|